George Elliston

-George Elliston (1883 - October 7, 1946) was an American journalist.
+George Elliston (1883 - October 7, 1946) was an American journalist and poet.

 Biography

 George Elliston was born in Mount Sterling, Kentucky.
 She graduated from Covington High School.

 Elliston worked as a reporter for the Cincinnati Times-Star and later as the Society Editor for that newspaper.

 She married Augustus Coleman in 1907 and lived briefly with him in St. Louis.
 She and Coleman separated, and Elliston lived simply and alone in Cincinnati for the remainder of her life.

 Upon her death in Madisonville, Cincinnati, Ohio, on October 7, 1946, Elliston bequeathed to the University of Cincinnati to establish a chair "to promote the cause of poetry".
 The university inaugurated the Elliston Poet-in-Residence Program in 1951.
 Composer Margaret McClure Stitt set many of Elliston's poems to music.